 CBT: Cognitive Behavioral Therapy

-CBT operates on the psychological concept of behaviorism.
+Cognitive-behavioral therapy near Jacksonville operates on the psychological concept of behaviorism.
 This idea assumes that all people are born with a blank slate and that all behavior is learned.
 As a result, a person is not born anxious, depressed, or risk-taking.
 Instead, they learn these behaviors from their environment.
 For example, they may develop anxiety due to a difficult childhood with struggling parents.
 Or they may become risk-taking as a way to get attention.
 Whatever the case, all human behaviors, including addiction, are learned.

 However, cognitive-behavioral therapy argues that these behaviors can be unlearned.
 The core of this process focuses on identifying negative thoughts and replacing them with positive ones.
-For example, setbacks in life may trigger feelings like:

 These thoughts often trigger a negative feedback cycle that may worsen your anxiety and depression.
 CBT teaches you how to identify these thoughts as they occur.
 You also learn coping mechanisms to eliminate these adverse patterns of behavior.
 In this way, you can learn how to love yourself and feel more positive about your life.
-So, what about the second half of the CBT vs DBT debate?
+So, what about the second half of the CBT vs. DBT debate?

 DBT: Dialectical Behavior Therapy